aldinh777/potatoheadshot/README.md

 Drop "Lava Potato" and it will into "Lava Potato Seed"

-You can plant it in "Lava Farmland"
+Plant it in "Lava Farmland" to farm "Lava Potato"

 ### Glowing Nature Rod
 Drop this to the "Mana Cauldron" to transform element of the cauldron into nature mana